 First I’m giving praise and credit to this post by a coffee drinker who has pulled this off like a real pro.
-It’s a very indepth article if you need a good reference with more pictures to go by.
-Plagiarism is not cool (and dishonest) so I paraphrased the major points.
+A big thank-you to the author for giving me permission to use some of his photos here when I inquired 😊 Plagiarism is not cool (and dishonest) so I paraphrased the major points.

 First determine the place of the water hookup – Behind the refrigerator seems like the obvious choice, but there are other options.
 It will all depend on your situation. and whatever room you use the brewer the most.

 First determine the place for the hole to go-it needs to be in a certain location so that the float valve is in the right place.
 I know this is tricky because Keurig reservoirs have that roundish-semicircular shape-so you may want to experiment with the valve placement and see how much it will move under the reservoir lid before you make your mark.
 When you have the designated spot, mark it on the outside with a piece of tape on the area and a Sharpie.